Variables

 Defining variables

-Variables are key-value pairs defined at the definition level or test level:
+Variables are key-value pairs defined at the definition level or test level.
+Values can be any JSON type — strings, numbers, booleans, arrays, or objects:

 {